michelesr/thesis/src/intro.md

 But this approach is not suitable to distribute the service in a scalable way.
 For example an update on a small components of the application require a rebuild and deploy of the entire monolithic application.

-In order to reach a microservice approach, the first step to do is to divide the applications in containers, and manage them with a container engine, such as *Docker*.
+In order to reach a microservice approach, the first step to do is to divide the applications in containers, and manage them with a container engine, such as *Docker* @docker.

 ### Containers for production and development